 North America Market Insights

-North America leads the relapsing-remitting multiple sclerosis market and is anticipated to retain the market share of 41.9% at a CAGR of 6.6% by 2034.
-Market growth is fueled by a high rate of prevalence, well-established reimbursement systems, and continued R&D expenditure.
-The U.S. and Canada together registered 41.8% of the global market share in 2034.
-In the U.S., RRMS is one of the leading neurological conditions under federal health expenditure.
+North America leads the relapsing-remitting multiple sclerosis market and is anticipated to retain the market share of 41.9% by 2035.
+Market growth can be attributed to a high rate of prevalence of disease, well-established reimbursement systems, and humongous R&D expenditure.
 Government reimbursement under Medicare and Medicaid continues to be at the heart of treatment access.
-Canada similarly has a high prevalence of MS, with 291 per 100,000 individuals, one of the highest globally.
 North America pharmaceutical companies continue to broaden mAb pipelines and introduce subcutaneous relapsing-remitting multiple sclerosis treatments.
+In the U.S., the relapsing-remitting multiple sclerosis market is powered by an established reimbursement ecosystem, ongoing government R&D spending, and growing exposure to biologics and oral immunomodulators.

 Asia Pacific Market Insights